vondrt4/RTLSDR-Scanner/README.md

 al [at] eartoearoak.com

+This repository is an attempt to make this great utility work on modern Linux, e.g. Ubuntu 2404.
+It will not work on Python >= 3.12, so have Python 3.11 installed.

 A cross platform Python frequency scanning GUI for the OsmoSDR rtl-sdr [library](http://sdr.osmocom.org/trac/wiki/rtl-sdr).

 More details can be found [here](http://eartoearoak.com/software/rtlsdr-scanner).

+Archive.org mirror available [here](http://web.archive.org/web/20210228041045/https://eartoearoak.com/software/rtlsdr-scanner).

 A basic [user manual](https://github.com/EarToEarOak/RTLSDR-Scanner/blob/master/doc/Manual.pdf?raw=true) is also available.